DavidPAdams/FTCI-day06/README.md

 # JavaScript Functions and jQuery Intro

-Contains files for during class discussion, and exercises
+Contains files for discussion during class, and exercises from the lessons